apparebit/shantay/README.md

 supports parallel execution across a (small) number of processes, which does make a difference in my experience.

-### 4.1 Reliability Challenges
+### 4.1 Reliability Challenges and Solutions

-Fundamentally, big data in the small is only possible if both data and computation can be broken into units small enough to be feasible on consumer hardware.
+**Challenges**: Fundamentally, big data in the small is only possible if both data and computation can be broken into units small enough to be feasible on consumer hardware.
 For the DSA transparency database, daily releases are still too big.
 Thankfully, the EU already breaks them down further, distributing each daily release as a zip file of zip files of CSV files.
 With each nested zip file of CSV files maxing out at 100,000 rows or statements of reasons, such "chunks" *are* manageable.
 Hence, Shantay sticks to that same data partitioning when distilling or summarizing transparency data.